A Little Bit of History

 We also ask that you keep your cabin clean throughout the summer.
 Each cabin has been provided with basic cleaning supplies (broom, dust-pan, cleaning solution).
 Additional cleaning supplies are available for you to borrow from the cleaning shed on the west side of the Johnson Laboratory.
 When you move out, we ask that you clean your cabin prior to inspection and leave it in as good (or better) condition as you found it.
 If cabins are left in an unacceptable condition, we will charge you $50 per hour for a professional cleaner.

 Frequently Asked Questions

-How do we decide who lives in Gothic?
 Each year we set aside 40 housing spots for people participating in our education program.
 This includes students doing undergraduate research as well as teachers and scientists who have received funding to train with senior scientists.
-Housing of research teams flows from the lead scientist.
+The housing of research teams flows from the lead scientist.
 The lead scientist submits a research application.
-Once that is approved, we house the research team onsite, if requested.
+Once that is approved, we house the research team onsite if requested.
 We also have visiting scientists, alumni, and general visitors that we accommodate as we can.

-Contact Ian Billick, the Executive Director (firstname.lastname@example.org) for more information about long-term housing agreements.
+Contact Brett Biebuyck, the Director of Administration (firstname.lastname@example.org) for information on long-term housing agreements.